-Name of Course: Date of Course: Name of participant: (print) Job Title:
+Name of Course: Date of Course:

+Name of participant: Job Title:

+Name of participant: (print) Job Tille.

 During the training course you will be required to participate in 'people' and / or inanimate load handling techniques.
 You will also carry out a number of practical exercises.
 In order for the trainer to train you safely and provide guidance pertinent to you personally they need to know about any pre-existing condition or current condition which may prevent you from participating.
 The information given will be securely stored and treated in confidence.
 If an issue arises from your responses that requires further support/advice/guidance from the trainer or another party e.g. Occupational Health, the trainer will discuss this with you first.